 certify that I have received a copy of, and have read the above policy on drugs and alcohol testing procedures.
 I understand that as a condition of employment, I must comply with these guidelines.
-If I develop a problem with drugs and/or alcohol abuse

-during my employment with the County, I will seek assistance through the current drug and alcohol testing program administrator.
+If I develop a problem with drugs and/or alcohol abuse during my employment with the County, I will seek assistance through the current drug and alcohol testing program administrator.

-and arconor testing program administrator.

 Employee signature

 Date